Mdwizzy/Docker/README.md

 Then run the command:
 docker build -t myphpapp .
-·       Will rebuild the image and tag it again as “myphpapp” ·       Will overwrite the old one
+·Will rebuild the image and tag it again as “myphpapp” ·Will overwrite the old one
-·       Will copy the index.php to a new directory /myproject ·       Will run “php -S 0.0.0.0:8000” and serve the content of /myproject on port 8000 ·       CMD will take an array and run a command.
-Every parameter must be in a separate array element, so: CMD [“command”,”param1”, “param2”, …] docker run --name myphp-container -p 8080:8000 myphpapp ·       Will run spin up the image “myphp” which we generated ·       Will forward port 8000 in the container to port 8080 on the host ·       http://localhost:8080 should bring up the hello world ctrl+c
+·Will copy the index.php to a new directory /myproject ·Will run “php -S 0.0.0.0:8000” and serve the content of /myproject on port 8000 ·CMD will take an array and run a command.
+Every parameter must be in a separate array element, so: CMD [“command”,”param1”, “param2”, …] docker run --name myphp-container -p 8080:8000 myphpapp · Will run spin up the image “myphp” which we generated ·Will forward port 8000 in the container to port 8080 on the host ·http://localhost:8080 should bring up the hello world ctrl+c
-·       to stop the container
+·to stop the container
-·       Mind on Windows: The container is still running in the background. docker rm -f myphp-container
+·Mind on Windows: The container is still running in the background. docker rm -f myphp-container
-·       To remove the container: cleanup docker rmi myphpapp
+To remove the container: cleanup docker rmi myphpapp
 · Remove the myphpp image again

 /////////////////////////////////////////////////////////////////////////